dbos-inc/dbos-docs/docs/tutorials/transaction-tutorial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Transaction Functions

-To perform operations on your application database in DBOS, you use _transaction functions_.
-As their name implies, these functions execute as [database transactions](https://en.wikipedia.org/wiki/Database_transaction).
+Use _transaction functions_ to read and write from your database.
+A transaction function may contian multiple queries, punctuated by local logic, and executes as a single [database transaction](https://en.wikipedia.org/wiki/Database_transaction).

 Transaction functions must be annotated with the [`@Transaction`](../api-reference/decorators#transaction) decorator and must have a [`TransactionContext`](../api-reference/contexts#transactioncontextt) as their first argument.
 As with other DBOS functions, inputs and outputs must be serializable to JSON.

-The [`TransactionContext`](../api-reference/contexts#transactioncontextt) provides a `.client` field you can use to transactionally interact with the database, so you don't need to worry about managing database connections.
+The [`TransactionContext`](../api-reference/contexts#transactioncontextt) provides a `.client` field you can use to interact with the database, so you don't need to worry about managing connections.
 DBOS supports [Knex.js](./using-knex.md), [Drizzle](./using-drizzle.md), [TypeORM](./using-typeorm.md), and [Prisma](./using-prisma.md) clients as well as raw SQL.
 You can configure which client to use in your [`dbos-config.yaml`](../api-reference/configuration.md) file.
-Knex is used by default.
+Knex is the default and we recommend using `Knex.raw()` for raw SQL.

-Here's an example of a transaction function:
+See below for an example of a write and a read transaction with each option.
+Note we recommend marking reads as `{readOnly: true}` for faster performance.

 <Tabs groupId="database-clients">
 <TabItem value="knex" label="Knex">